oitofelix/elpa/index.md

 from the **oitofelix** archive.

 The following table list all packages available from this ELPA and indicates whether they are available from other sources.
+Although not high-priority, I try to get them integrated into the canonical upstream distribution chain as far as possible.

 ### Packages